 The Best Management Practices (BMP)s below are the most frequently used BMPs in this district.
-The criteria listed below, and those contained in Applicant's Handbook Volume I, are those that, if followed, will result in reasonable assurance that the BMP will meet the conditions of issuance.
-An applicant may propose alternative designs to those provided in this section for consideration by the District.
-However, reasonable assurance in the form of plans, test results, or other information must be provided by the applicant to demonstrate that the alternative design meets the conditions for issuance in Rules 62-330.301 and 62-330.302, F.A.C., and this Volume.

-If a design professional wishes to use a BMP that is found in another WMD's Applicant's Handbook Volume II, the criteria found in their Applicant's Handbook Volume II may be used if converted to meet criteria for this District found in Parts II, III, and IV of this Volume.
-Applicants who are unable to meet the conditions of issuance using a single BMP shall include additional BMPs in a treatment train until the conditions are met.
+The criteria listed below are those that, if followed, will result in reasonable assurance that the BMP will meet the conditions of issuance.
+An applicant may propose alternative designs to those provided in this Section for consideration by the District.
+However, reasonable assurance in the form of plans, test results, or other information must be provided by the applicant to demonstrate that the alternative design meets the conditions for issuance in Rule 62-330.301 and 62-330.302, F.A.C. and Part II of this Volume.
+If a design professional wishes to use a BMP that is found in another WMD's Applicant's Handbook Volume II, the criteria found in their Applicant's Handbook Volume II may be used if converted to meet criteria for this District found in Parts II, III and IV of this Volume.